 Huntzicker et al., 1982; Zenker et al., 2017; Dasari and Widory, 2022).
 Typically, two or more heating steps in an inert (i.e., helium) and in an oxidative atmosphere (i.e., 2 % oxygen in helium) are used to desorb OC and EC, respectively.
 During analysis, the transmission or reflectance of the filter sample is continuously measured (Birch and Cary, 1996; Schmid et al., 2001).
 A change in the transmission or reflectance signal indicates charring and EC loss.
-Charring is known as the process when OC pyrolyses into and forms pyrolytic carbon (PC) that shows similar optical properties to EC, thus decreasing the transmission signal and creating a positive EC artefact (Cadle et al., 1980; Yu et al., 2002; Chow et al., 2004; Boparai et al.,
+Charring is known as the process when OC pyrolyses into EC, thus decreasing the transmission signal and creating a positive EC artefact (Cadle et al., 1980; Yu et al., 2002).

-- 70 2008).
 Charring leads to an overestimation of EC and an underestimation of OC.
 Additional to charring, some EC is lost by desorption during thermal separation of OC, leading to a negative EC artefact.
 Both the positive EC artefact (i.e., charring) and the negative artefact (i.e., partial EC loss) may induce a bias to C measurement of EC.
 Charring adds OC, which is typically more non-fossil than EC (Szidat et al., 2006, 2009; Zhang et al., 2012, 2014b; Zotter et al., 2014; Vlachou et al., 2018), so that the measured C of EC may appear more non-fossil than it is.
-Partial EC loss usually affects non-fossil EC - 75 (e.g., from biomass burning) more than fossil EC (e.g., from traffic or coal combustion) so that the remaining EC may be altered and seem more fossil.
+Partial EC loss usually affects non-fossil EC (e.g., from biomass burning) more than fossil EC (e.g., from traffic or coal combustion) so that the remaining EC may be altered and seem more fossil.
 A correction of both artefacts is therefore required for the accurate quantification of the fossil vs. non-fossil shares of EC.
 EC recovery after OC/EC separation is determined using the transmission or reflectance signal (Gundel et al., 1984; Zhang et al., 2012).
-Frequently-used TOA protocols for OC/EC determination include EUSAAR\2 (Cavalli et al., 2010), IMPROVE (Chow et al., 1993), and NIOSH (Eller and Cassinelli, 1996).
-Radiocarbon measurement - 80 requires a clear physical separation of OC and EC, since OC and EC do not originate from the same processes and often show very different radiocarbon signatures (Szidat et al., 2006, 2007; Zhang et al., 2014b).
-Traditional TOA protocols may still contain some OC in charred or an unaltered form after the split point, thus fail to perform the physical separation adequately for radiocarbon source apportionment (Barrett et al., 2015; Zhang et al., 2012).
-Gustafsson et al. (2001) developed a separation technique (CTO-375) in soil sediments, which was later applied to radiocarbon source apportionment - 85 of atmospheric aerosols (Zencak et al., 2007).
+Frequently used TOA protocols for OC/EC determination include EUSAAR 2 (Cavalli et al., 2010), IMPROVE (Chow et al., 1993), and NIOSH (Eller and Cassinelli, 1996).
+Radiocarbon measurement requires a clear physical separation of OC and EC, since OC and EC do not originate from the same processes and often show very different radiocarbon signatures (Szidat et al., 2006, 2007; Zhang et al., 2014b).
+Traditional TOA protocols may 80 still contain some OC in charred or an unaltered form after the split point, thus fail to perform the physical separation adequately for radiocarbon source apportionment (Barrett et al., 2015; Zhang et al., 2012).
+Gustafsson et al. (2001) developed a separation technique (CTO-375) in soil sediments, which was later applied to radiocarbon source apportionment of atmospheric aerosols (Zencak et al., 2007).
 A two-step separation method developed by Szidat et al. (2004b) was utilised for radiocarbon source apportionment (Zhang et al., 2010; Jenk et al., 2007; Szidat et al., 2004b).
-As these simplified approaches still failed to provide an isolation of EC, our group (Zhang et al., 2012) established an improved four step method (Swiss\4S) that aimed at a best possible congruence with existing TOA protocols (especially with EUSAAR\2), and additionally used water extraction before TOA and pure O2 for an optimised EC recovery and reduced charring. - 90 Nevertheless, quantification of EC losses and PC formation remain challenging, as both fractions as both processes typically overlap each other and can hardly be distinguished from each other (Boparai et al., 2008).
-Later, Agrios et al. (2015) coupled the Sunset thermo-optical OC/EC analyser with on-line measurement in an accelerator mass spectrometer (AMS) and implemented the previously developed Swiss\4S protocol.
+As these simplified 85 approaches still failed to provide an isolation of EC, our group (Zhang et al., 2012) established an improved four step method (Swiss 4S) using water extraction before TOA and pure O2 for an optimised EC recovery and reduced charring.
+Later, Agrios et al. (2015) coupled the Sunset thermo-optical OC/EC analyser with on-line measurement in an accelerator mass spectrometer (AMS) and implemented the previously developed Swiss 4S protocol.